gfx-rs/gfx-rs.github.io/_posts/2016-09-14-programming-model.md

 There are helper methods to create the texture with the views for your convenience (`create_render_target`, `create_depth_stencil`, etc).
 Later, the texture object itself does not participate in any rendering.
 It can only be used for updating the contents and reading them back.
 Typically, you'd ignore this object and only work with its views, given that they hold the parent object automatically.

-Note: applied to OpenGL, the gfx texture and RTV/DSV are mapping to the same thing (GL texture).
+Note: applied to OpenGL, the GFX texture and RTV/DSV are mapping to the same thing (GL texture).
 The GL render buffer is used instead if `SHADER_RESOURCE` capability is not requested.

 ## Pipeline states